oracle-quickstart/oci-arch-logging-splunk/README.md

     ![](./images/picture5.png)

-*	Search for `OCI Logging`.
+*	Search for `OCI Logging Addon for Splunk`.
 *	Click `Install`.

     ![](./images/picture6.png)

-*	Enter your Splunk.com login credentials, accept the terms, and click `Login and Install`.
+*	Enter your `Splunk.com` login credentials, accept the terms, and click `Login and Install`.

     ![](./images/picture7.png)

 ### Step 5: Install the Plugin from Splunkbase

-Perform the below steps complete Step 5.
+Perform the below steps to complete Step 5.

-*	Go to Splunkbase - [Splunkbase](https://splunkbase.splunk.com/) and search for OCI Logging plugin on the top.
+*	Go to Splunkbase -> [Splunkbase](https://splunkbase.splunk.com/).and
+*   Search for OCI Logging plugin on the top search bar.
 Download the plugin from Splunkbase.
 *	From the Splunk Web home screen, click the `gear icon` next to `Apps`.
 *	Click `Install app from file`.
 *	Locate the downloaded file and click `Upload`
 *	If Splunk Enterprise prompts you to restart, do so.
-*	Verify that the plugin appears in the list of apps and add-ons by clicking Apps > Manage Apps.
-You can also find it  on the server at $SPLUNK_HOME/etc/apps/TA-oci-logging-addon.
+*	Verify that the plugin appears in the list of apps and add-ons by clicking Apps -> Manage Apps.
+You can also find it  on the server at `$SPLUNK_HOME/etc/apps/TA-oci-logging-addon`.

     ![](./images/picture8.png)